tinyclub/linux-lab/README.md

 ### 4.6.2 Debugging Uboot

-to debug uboot with `.gdb/uboot.default`:
+To debug uboot with `.gdb/uboot.default`:

     $ make debug uboot
     or
     $ make boot DEBUG=uboot

+If login with `vnc` or `webvnc`, the above command will open a terminal and start debugging automatically.

+But if login with `bash`, `ssh` or `webssh`, please read the prompt and run this command again to start real debugging:

+    $ make debug uboot

-to automate uboot debug testing:
+To automate uboot debug testing:

     $ make test-debug uboot
     or